FAQs – Hypnotherapy

 2. People have said I just need to pull myself together but I can’t.
 Is it all my own fault really?

 There is no fault attached to how you are feeling.
 Sometimes, our brain gets used to working in a particular way and obviously, takes over.
-You might be surprised to know that Solution Focused Hypnotherapy can help re-set the way the brain behaves and as a result, improve how we feel and how we behave.
+You might be surprised to know that hypnotherapy can help re-set the way the brain behaves and as a result, improve how we feel and how we behave.

-• Note that SFH is not a replacement for specific medical treatment of underlying medical conditions but it may help how we cope with the effects of these conditions.
+• Note that hypnotherapy is a complementary therapy.
+It is not a replacement for specific medical treatment of underlying conditions but it may help how we cope with the effects of these conditions.
+It is recommended that you speak to your GP before starting hypnotherapy.

 4. What actually is Solution Focused Hypnotherapy?